simpleigh/redux-json-schema-middleware/README.md

   // Object that failed validation e.object;  // { type: 'test' }

-  // Type of the object that failed validation (action or store) e.objectType;  // 'action'
+  // Type of the object that failed validation (action, config or store) e.objectType;  // 'action'

   // Schema used to validate the object